Annotations

 Here’s the Marylebone workhouse at the time of our story.

-And here is that same spot on Marylebone Road, now one of the campuses of the University of Westminster, just out the back window of the author.
+And here is that same spot on Marylebone Road, now one of the campuses of the University of Westminster.

 The Workhouse was a necessary evil and saved many from starving or freezing to death.
 But it was no luxury.